WzyNoEmo/ov5640-vdma-hdmi/README.md

 # OV5640_VDMA_HDMI

 This project is based on the ZYNQ series development board PYNQ Z1.
-The project is based on Xilinx Vivado's development platform and constructs a video processing system for ov5640 camera acquisition and HDMI output around VDMA's IP
+The project is based on Xilinx Vivado's development platform and constructs a video processing system for ov5640 camera acquisition and HDMI output through VDMA IP

 ## Hardware